Jan Peter Balkenende: 2010 election and resignation

 Despite serious criticism by former prime ministers from the CDA, Balkenende was the Christian Democratic Appeal lead candidate for the Dutch general election of 2010.

 Balkenende raised mild controversy during his campaign for the 2010 Dutch elections.
 While appearing in a television show, Balkenende was asked by a female presenter what parties he would most likely form a coalition with.
 Balkenende first gave evasive answers, then when asked again by the presenter, responded saying "U kijkt zo lief" (English: "You look so cute").
 The comment was regarded as sexist and criticised by several people, including Opzij chief-editor Margriet van der Linden and GroenLinks leader Femke Halsema (who stated that "[the prime minister] deserves a knee to the groin" (in Dutch: "een knietje verdient")).
 Balkenende apologised for the comment later.

 On 9 June 2010, Balkenende resigned his position as leader of the CDA as well as his seat in the newly elected parliament, taking political responsibility for the CDA's disappointing election results in the 2010 general election.

+Post-premiership

+A 2012 meeting of the Dutch Sustainable Growth Coalition (DSGC), which Balkenende has chaired since its establishment that year.

+Balkenende at the 2022 European People's Party Congress in Rotterdam.

+After leaving office, Balkenende returned to academia, becoming professor of Governance, Institutions and Internationalisation at Erasmus University Rotterdam in December 2010.
+In April 2011, he became a partner at Ernst & Young, where his work included international advisory services and corporate responsibility.

+In 2012, Balkenende became chairman of the newly established Dutch Sustainable Growth Coalition (DSGC), a coalition of major Dutch companies promoting sustainable business models.
+The coalition originated from discussions between Balkenende, Paul Polman, then chief executive of Unilever, and Frans van Houten, then chief executive of Philips, at the World Economic Forum in Davos in 2012.
+He also chairs the Noaber Foundation.

+From 2017 to 2021, Balkenende served on the supervisory board of ING.
+During Balkenende's premiership in 2008, the Dutch government provided €10 billion in state aid to ING during the financial crisis.

+In 2021, Balkenende became a member of the Executive Board of the Global Center on Adaptation (GCA).
+As a board member, Balkenende has participated in GCA's international climate-adaptation activities, including the Africa Adaptation Summit held at its Rotterdam headquarters in September 2022, and in 2023 he joined GCA officials and Rotterdam mayor Ahmed Aboutaleb in welcoming Kenyan president William Ruto for a strategic dialogue ahead of the Africa Climate Summit.

+On 14 October 2022, exactly twelve years after leaving office as prime minister, Balkenende was appointed a Minister of State.